Data Processing Agreement (DPA)

 - return it to the Controller (CSV / SQL dump) within 30 days.

-11.2 Backups of tenants.sqlite are retained for 90 days after termination and then deleted.
+11.2 Backups of the tenant configuration store are retained for 90 days after termination and then deleted.
 The Controller acknowledges this retention.

 11.3 Kapta will provide written confirmation of deletion on request.